Wilhelm Alexander Thesleff

 Thesleff began a military career in 1894 Hamina Cadet School from which he graduated in 1901.

-He continued his military studies in St Petersburg, Nicholas General Staff Academy in the years 1904–1907, and the Officers Cavalry School 1910–1911.
-He was promoted to the rank of lieutenant-colonel, 12 June 1912.
+He continued his military studies in St Petersburg, Nicholas General Staff Academy from 1904 to 1907, and the Officers Cavalry School from 1910 to 1911.
+He was promoted to the rank of lieutenant-colonel on 12 June 1912.

-Thesleff attended the first world war the Russian army in 1914–1917, until he was taken prisoner by the Germans in Riga in September 1917.
+Thesleff served in the Imperial Russian Army during World War I from 1914 to 1917, until he was taken prisoner by the Germans in Riga in September 1917.

 In October 1917 he was transferred by request of the military committee to serve as a liaison officer between the Finnish Jäger battalion fighting under the German command and the Germans.

 He deposed the unpopular Colonel Nikolai Mexmontan.
 He was commander of the 27th Jäger Battalion from 6 November 1917 until 25 February 1918.

 In March 1918 he was appointed as a liaison officer with the Baltic Sea Division during the Finnish Civil War.

-After the Finnish Civil War Thesleff became the War Minister, 27 May 1918 – 27 November 1918 in the first cabinet of Juho Kusti Paasikivi.
+After the Finnish Civil War, Thesleff became the War Minister, 27 May 1918 – 27 November 1918 in the first cabinet of Juho Kusti Paasikivi.

 He was promoted to the rank of Major General, 14 June 1918.
 After the resignation of Major General Wilkman, as a war minister, Thesleff became commander in chief of the Finnish military forces on 13 August 1918.

 Paasikivi cabinet had been leaning towards Imperial Germany.
 When Germany was defeated in the First World War the cabinet resigned.
 This also meant the end of Thesleff's political career.